 ACT may sometimes be able to increase funding if a student has particular special needs or additional costs.
 We review the sixth form grant at the end of year 12, and would welcome an application for a university student grant during your A level year.

 Parents can apply for a sixth form grant for their child here.

 If you are 16-18, the child of an actor, and your parent is unable to apply for you, please apply here.

 We expect students to apply for themselves, not rely on parents!
-Prospective students should apply here.
+Prospective students should email to register interest here.